Karl Strölin: Second World War

 Between 1941 and 1945, Strölin was at least partly responsible for the deportation of more than 2,000 Jews from Stuttgart Nordbahnhof to the concentration camps.
 With few exceptions, all were murdered in the Holocaust.
 They are commemorated today by a memorial entitled "Zeichen der Erinnerung" (Signs of Memory) on the former goods railway premises.

 As the war turned against Germany, Strölin had contact with Leipzig Mayor Carl Friedrich Goerdeler, who was involved in the 20 July plot to assassinate Hitler.
 Following the failure of the plot, Strölin's home was searched but nothing incriminating was found.
 Nevertheless, he was discharged from the leadership of the Nazi Party and remained lord mayor of Stuttgart in name only.

 In April 1945, as French and American troops were advancing on Stuttgart, Gauleiter Wilhelm Murr called for the city to be defended at all costs.
 As a former army officer Strölin knew the city could not possibly be defended in its valley location.
-The city centre had already been heavily damaged by Allied bombing raids, and ground combat would not only destroy remaining intact buildings and utilities but also kill thousands more inhabitants.
-Through his personal intervention he prevented demolition of the bridge over the River Neckar, over which the main water supply lines ran into Stuttgart.
+The city centre had already been heavily damaged by Allied bombing raids, and ground combat would not only destroy the remaining intact buildings and utilities but also kill thousands more inhabitants.
+Through his personal intervention, he prevented demolition of the bridge over the River Neckar, over which the main water supply lines ran into Stuttgart.

 Strölin then secretly contacted the French Army and offered the peaceful surrender of his hometown.
 When Strölin's contacts with the enemy were discovered, an arrest warrant was issued against him.
 However, the radio operator who received the transmission refused to pass on the message.
 Thus not only was Strölin saved from the firing squad, but also the city escaped total destruction.

 On 21 April 1945, the French 5th Armoured Division occupied areas of Stuttgart on the left bank of the Neckar largely without a fight.
 American troops advanced into the districts on the right bank of the Neckar up to Bad Cannstatt.
 The next day Strölin surrendered the city to a French General and suggested the non-Nazi affiliated and unencumbered lawyer Arnulf Klett as the new mayor.

 Post-war

-Strölin appeared in front of the International Military Tribunal in Nuremberg as a defense witness on the 25th of March 1946.
+Strölin appeared in front of the International Military Tribunal in Nuremberg as a defense witness on 25 March 1946.
 Because Strölin was a prominent Nazi, he was imprisoned by the Allies and spent time in an internment camp at Bad Mondorf, Luxembourg.
 He was later released after denazification and classified as "less incriminated".
 However, he never expressed regret about his Nazi past.
 Rather, until his death Strölin saw Nazism as a good political idea in principle which had only been betrayed by Hitler and his entourage.
 In 1950, he published a book Stuttgart in the Final Stages of the War.
-In the early 1950s he obtained a pension before the Court of the City of Stuttgart.
+In the early 1950s, he obtained a pension before the Court of the City of Stuttgart.
 In later life he was attacked not only by the left for his political past, but also by far right circles because he "betrayed Germany with his contacts with the resistance".